 2. Hidden Valley, Cortina, Italy

 A scenic ride past craggy pink peaks and frozen waterfalls

 A run in the middle-of-nowhere, best describes the remarkable ’Hidden Valley’ piste, number 2 on our best ski runs list.
-It benefits, in terms of being very special, from being a bit of a trek (a 20-minute bus ride) from central Cortina, with no easy way back (a longer bus or taxi ride) from the bottom, so not many people do it and you often have this amazing 8km long groomed descent to yourself.
+It benefits from being a bit of a trek (a 20-minute bus ride) from central Cortina, with no easy way back (a longer bus or taxi ride) from the bottom, so not many people do it and you often have this amazing 8km long groomed descent to yourself.

 “This run is one of the great treasures of Cortina, and indeed of the entire Dolomites,” says Marianne Moretti of Cortina Turismo.
 “You feel a million miles away from the cares of the world as this run descends on and on through stunning scenery.”